What is probate, and how does it work?

 What is probate tax in the UK?

-Apart form the costs of probate, probate Tax in the UK is Inheritance Tax which normally has to be paid before the grant of probate is issued putting executors in a difficult spot in many cases.
-Up until 2018 it is expected that probate tax (IHT) will be at a rate of 40% on the value of an estate over what is called the Nil Rate Band of £325,000.
+Apart from the costs of probate, probate Tax in the UK is Inheritance Tax, which normally has to be paid before the grant of probate is issued, putting executors in a difficult spot in many cases.
+Up until 2029, it is expected that probate tax (IHT) will be at a rate of 40% on the value of an estate over what is called the Nil Rate Band of £325,000.
 Married or civil registered couples who leave everything to each other can join there Nil Rate Bands together, so they only pay probate tax (IHT) over £650,000.
 We strongly recommend contacting us for help in taxable estates as the forms are much more complex and the penalties for errors can be very high indeed.
+Home owners potentially have up to a further £175,000 allowance each provided the home is left to specific classes of people (typically children and step children.)

 What does probate court mean?